 (You can also look at your average blood sugar level and translate it into an A1c result.)

 Although A1c has been the gold standard for assessing the effectiveness of diabetes treatments, TIR may be more helpful.
 Most A1c tests are done every three months, leaving a large gap of time before making any necessary medication or lifestyle adjustments.

-Since A1c is a measurement of average glucose levels over a three month period, it may also not show how often a person is experiencing severe lows or highs fluctuations in blood glucose levels.
+Since A1c is a measurement of average blood glucose levels over a three-month period, it may also not show how often a person is experiencing severe lows or highs fluctuations in blood glucose levels.

 If a doctor only looked at a patient’s A1c, they may not know, for example, that you’re frequently dropping below 2.775 mmol/l50 mg/dL every night or rising above 16.65 mmol/l300 mg/dL.
 Without those details, they can’t make thoughtful adjustments to your insulin and medication dosages or offer helpful diabetes education.